Linting with IBM ZCodeScan

-IBM® ZCodeScan enables developers to scan COBOL applications for security vulnerabilities and perform code reviews across z/OS® applications.
+IBM® ZCodeScan enables developers to scan mainframe applications for security vulnerabilities and perform code reviews across z/OS® applications.

 ZCodeScan in Z Open Editor includes the following features:

-Security vulnerabilities scanner to identify potential issues in COBOL source code, including SQL injection risks, buffer overflow issues, unprotected credentials, and other security concerns.
+Security vulnerabilities scanner to identify potential issues in COBOL and PL/I source code, including SQL injection risks, buffer overflow issues, unprotected credentials, and other security concerns.

-Built-in rules to easily set up code reviews.
-These rules cover typical best practices in COBOL coding, such as proper variable initialization, safe call statements, and secure SQL usage.
+Built-in rules to simplify code reviews.
+These rules cover typical best practices in COBOL and PL/I coding, such as proper variable initialization, safe call statements, and secure SQL usage.

 Custom rules to define organization-specific coding standards and best practices.
-Custom rule models allow you to extend ZCodeScan with domain-specific rules tailored to your development needs.
-Custom rules are defined in separate rule model files (e.g.,
+Custom rule models enable you to extend ZCodeScan with domain-specific rules tailored to your development requirements.
+Custom rules must be defined in separate rule model files, such as,

 IBM ZCodeScan is provided as part of IBM Developer for z/OS Enterprise Edition, which also includes a Command Line Interface (CLI) that enables code reviews to be run from anywhere for increased flexibility.
 For example, the CLI can be invoked from a developer's workstation, a pipeline orchestrator, or any build framework.
 To learn more about the CLI, see the IBM Developer for z/OS documentation.

-Currently, IBM ZCodeScan can scan only COBOL programs and copybook files that are free of syntax errors.
+Currently, IBM ZCodeScan can scan COBOL programs copybook files and PL/I programs that are free of syntax errors.
 See Known Issues for a complete list.

 Important: Starting with Z Open Editor 6.2.0, ZCodeScan configuration must be done through ZAPP file(s).
-Configuration via zcodescan-rules.yaml at the workspace root only is no longer supported.
+Configuration through zcodescan-rules.yaml at the workspace root only is no longer supported.

 Overview